josdejong/tabular-json/README.md

 Tabular-JSON is:

-- a replacement for CSV without its ambiguities
+- a replacement for CSV without its ambiguities and limitation to tabular data structures
-- a replacement for JSON which is more compact and less noisy
+- a replacement for JSON without its verbosity
-- a replacement for NDJSON
+- a replacement for NDJSON without its verbosity

 You get Tabular-JSON when you: